ClickHouse/ClickHouse/docs/README.md

 <a name="target-audience"/>

-### Target Audience
+### Documentation for Different Audience

-When writing documentation think about people who will read it.
-Each audience has special requirements for terms they use in communications.
+When writing documentation, think about people who read it.
+Each audience has specific requirements for terms they use in communications.

-ClickHouse documentation can be divided by audience for the following parts:
+ClickHouse documentation can be divided by the audience for the following parts:

 - Conceptual topics in [Introduction](https://clickhouse.yandex/docs/en/), tutorials and overviews, changelog.

-    These topics are the most common through all the documentation.
-When editing text in them, use the most common terms that is comfortable for audience with basic technical skills.
-Everybody should understand advantages and disadvantages of a product.
+    These topics are for the most common auditory.
+When editing text in them, use the most common terms that are comfortable for the audience with basic technical skills.

 - Query language reference and related topics.

-    These parts of documentation are dedicated for those, who use ClickHouse for data analysis.
-Carefully describe syntax, input and output data for expressions.
-Don't forget of examples.
+    These parts of the documentation are dedicated to those who use ClickHouse for data analysis.
+Carefully describe syntax, input, and output data for expressions.
+Don't forget the examples.

 - Description of table engines and operation details.

-    Operation engineers, who help data analysts to solve their tasks should know how to install/update a ClickHouse server, maintain ClickHouse cluster, how integrate it with other tools and systems, how to get the maximum performance of their entire environment.
+    Operation engineers who help data analysts to solve their tasks should know how to install/update a ClickHouse server, maintain the ClickHouse cluster, how to integrate it with other tools and systems, how to get the maximum performance of their entire environment.

 - Developer's guides.